Canada and Ireland deepen cooperation in AI, biotech, and food security

 | Food Security | Increasing shared food security and resilience | National Food Security Strategy (Canada) |

-How will Ireland's upcoming EU Presidency influence the implementation of the new AI and biotechnology collaborations?
+How will Ireland's upcoming EU Presidency influence the implementation of the new Canada-EU trade and defense agreements?

-What specific commercial opportunities will the CCRM Ireland hub create for Canadian biopharmaceutical companies in the European market?
+To what extent could the CCRM Ireland hub accelerate the commercialization of regenerative medicines for Canadian biotech firms in the European market?